Week #1: Introduction to the Course: May 24 -

 sustainable development carefully.
 This section is short and important.

-- Recommended, especially for Environmental Studies and Environmental Science
+- Recommended as background, especially for Environmental Studies and Environmental Science

 students: Will Steffen, Paul J. Crutzen, and John R. McNeill, "The